 - Leads business, marketing, and technology stakeholder elicitation and translates/communicates to necessary parties.

-- Works directly with clients to define and distill business, marketing, and technology goals, creates success metrics, and communicates to necessary parties.
+- Works directly with clients to define and distill business, marketing, and technology goals, create success metrics, and communicates to necessary parties.

-- Maps business requirements to technology capabilities and, if necessary, adjusts existing business processes (along with developing a business case).
+- Maps business requirements to technology capabilities and, if necessary, adjust existing business processes (along with developing a business case).

 - Understands and defines management, measurement, accountability, and ROI objectives.

-- Creative problem solver with a proven ability to formulate recommendations based on a broad set of inputs and facts, including areas of ambiguity.
+- Creative problem solver with a proven ability to formulate recommendations based on a broad set of inputs and facts.